-The Google Page Experience Update is the latest Google algorithm change that will have a huge effect on your website traffic when it’s rolled out in 2021.
+The Google Page Experience Update is the latest Google algorithm change that will have a huge effect on your website traffic when it’s rolled out in May this year.

 So, what is The Google Page Experience Update?